Spanier-Whitehead duality for topological coHochschild homology: Duality Between Algebras and Coalgebras

 for any $\infty$-operad $\O$.
 This functor provides a description of the well-known fact that the dual of a coalgebra is always an algebra.
 Since limits in algebras are computed in their underlying category, the linear dual $(-)^\vee:\coalg_\O(\C)\op\rightarrow \alg_\O(\C)$ remains a limit-preserving functor.

-However, it is not a self-adjoint functor in general.
+However, as the linear dual is not strong monoidal in general, it does not lift to a functor $(-)^\vee:\alg_\O(\C)\rightarrow \coalg_\O(C)\op$.
 In other words, if $A$ is an $\O$-algebra in $\C$, then we cannot claim $A^\vee$ is an $\O$-coalgebra in $\C$ in general.
 We are interested in the cases where an $\O$-algebra $A$ induces an $\O$-coalgebra structure on its linear dual via a comultiplication induced by: